-We’ve rounded up 10 great examples and each represents a unique approach and offers inspiration for lawyers.
+We’ve rounded up 10 great examples of lawyer video marketing and each represents a unique approach and offers inspiration for lawyers.

 Adam Oremland of Oremland Law Group knows how to entertain and engage an audience on Instagram.
 Known as @lawbulldog, Oremland stars in short videos of fictitious personal injury storylines.
-He posts the videos to his feed and promotes new content in his Instagram Stories.
-His consistent activity on social media has built a community of over 921k fans. @Thelawbulldog’s videos are hilarious and leave us wanting more.
+He posts the videos to his feed and promotes new content in his Instagram Stories. @Thelawbulldog’s videos are hilarious and leave us wanting more.
 See: Instagram Stories: What Are They and How Can Law Firms Use Them?

-Instructional videos are a great way to show off your expertise as a lawyer.
-In this example, Y Law Group’s divorce lawyer, Leena Yousefi, explains everything about how to properly fill out and file your Notice of Family Claim in two tutorial videos.
-Quality tutorial or how to videos with a laser-focus on helping your target audience, helps to earn their trust, which can lead to new business down the line.
+A great way to show off your expertise is by focusing on instructional lawyer video marketing content.
+In this example, Y Law Group’s divorce lawyer, Leena Yousefi, explains how to properly fill out and file a Notice of Family Claim in two tutorial videos.
+Quality tutorials or how-to videos with a laser-focus on helping your target audience allow you to earn their trust, which can lead to new business down the line.

-We like how Evan uses video to explain what he does in a succinct easy to digest manner.
+We like how Evan uses video to explain what he does in a succinct easy-to-digest manner.
 He gives visitors a quick and easy breakdown of how he helps his clients and solves their problems.
-Evan appears none other than approachable to prospective clients that land on his practice area page.
+Evan appears approachable to prospective clients that land on his practice area page.

-In a series of videos shared to LinkedIn, the lawyers of White & Case get in front of the camera to discuss new regulations and legal precedents and their implications.
+In a series of videos shared on LinkedIn, the lawyers of White & Case get in front of the camera to discuss new regulations and legal precedents and their implications.
 The lawyers do a great job of taking complicated legal issues and breaking them down into easy-to-understand short videos.
-The firm’s page is full of videos featuring a diverse cast of men and women and focused on producing sharp educational content.
+The firm’s page is full of lawyer video marketing examples featuring a diverse cast of men and women focused on producing sharp educational content.

-When you land on Berardi Immigration Law’s homepage, you’re welcomed with a 1 minute video where you learn about the firm’s origin story.
-In the video, founder and managing partner Rosanna Berardi gives prospective clients some background on the firm and the services they provide.
+When you land on Berardi Immigration Law’s homepage, you’re welcomed with a 1-minute video where you learn about the firm’s origin story.
+In the video, founder and managing partner Rosanna Berardi give prospective clients some background on the firm and the services they provide.